Fidelis-7/HNG_stage2/Documentation.md

 ## Setup and Deployment

-For detailed instructions on setting up and deploying the API, please refer to the [README.md](README.md) file.
+For detailed instructions on setting up and deploying the API, please refer to the README file.

 ---